BatchAlchemy/batchalchemy.github.io/content/_index.md

 Actual filename: x.bat
 ```

-The result shows that the closing parenthesis delimits the filename to be called to the right and that the `x.bat` has priority when either filename is being interpreted by the Windows Command Prompt.
+The result shows that the opening parenthesis delimits the filename to be called to the right and that the `x.bat` has priority when either filename is being interpreted by the Windows Command Prompt.

 This is backed by the fact that upon removing ``x.bat`` from the working directory, the extensionless `x` will still not be called by the calling lines of code in either case:
 ```bash=